alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 such that for every $$(x, y, z)$$, the sum
 $$\sum (x,y,z) (z - f(x,y))^2$$ is minimized.

-In general, when our input set is $$d$$-dimensional data, we say the data has
-$$d$$ **features**.
+In the first example, we had two-dimensional data $$(x,y)$$, but the data was clustered around a line, which is a one-dimensional object.
+Similarly, in the second example we had three-dimensional data $$(x,y,z)$$, but the data was clustered around a plane, a two-dimensional object.

+(Something something manifold hypothesis)

 Points in 3D space are boring.
 Who cares about those?
-Let's jump to image data.
+Let's jump to research-level problems.

 Say we're really, really big fans of corgis.
-(They're adorable.
-This is a totally valid opinion.)
 We're such a big fan that we want to automatically filter our album of photos to only the photos with corgis in them.

-Image of a corgi

 This is the textbook image classification problem.
 Each image falls into two classes, "contains corgis" and "doesn't contain corgis".

+PICTURE HERE

 Input set: A collection of images.
 Output set: A prediction of corginess for each image.